wasimusu/distcache/readme.md

 - Log replay or log reconstruction to rebuild cache from log
 - The API is similar to memcached
 HealthServer regular pings clients to ask if they are alive.
+- For now, the cache supports all basic python types and objects that are mix of those types.
+Support for images, pdf documents, binary types is coming soon.
+- Hassle free installation as there is no external dependency.
+It's a pure python implementation.

 # Platform
 * Linux